pandammonium/blipper-widget-old/README.txt

 The widget settings are currently:

 * Widget title: customisable.
 The default is 'My latest blip', but you can change it to what suits you or you can delete it and leave it blank.
-* Include link to your latest blip: to link the displayed blip back to the corresponding entry on Polaroid|Blipfoto, tick the box.
+* Include link to your latest blip: to link the displayed blip back to the corresponding entry on Blipfoto, tick the box.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.
-* Display journal title and link: to include a link back to your Polaroid|Blipfoto journal, tick the box.
+* Display journal title and link: to include a link back to your Blipfoto journal, tick the box.
 For my journal, the link will appear as 'From Panda’s Pics'.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.
-* Include a ‘powered by’ link: to include a 'Powered by Polaroid|Blipfoto' link to be displayed, tick the box.
+* Include a ‘powered by’ link: to include a 'Powered by Blipfoto' link to be displayed, tick the box.
 The link has a rel="nofollow" attribute.
 This option is unticked by default.

 == Screenshots ==

 1. The Blipper Widget settings page.
 2. The widget form settings.
-3. An example of the widget in use on [pandammonium.org](http://pandammonium.org/), showing a link to my Polaroid|Blipfoto journal and a powered-by link.
+3. An example of the widget in use on [pandammonium.org](http://pandammonium.org/), showing a link to my Blipfoto journal and a powered-by link.

 == Changelog ==

+= 0.0.6 =

+* Tested to ensure compatibility with WordPress 4.5.
+* In accordance with the removal of the Polaroid brand from Blipfoto, all mentions of Polaroid have been removed from Blipper Widget (except in this change log entry, where mentions of Polaroid have been added).
+* Changed the padding increment from half a pixel to a whole pixel.

 = 0.0.5 =

 * Added: styling!
 You can now change the border of the widget, including the line style, the thickness and the colour.
-You can also change the background colour and the text colours.
+You can also change the background colour and the text colour of the widget.
 * Changed: the display of the date is now optional.
 It is on by default for backwards compatibility.
 * Improved: handling of options.
 * Improved: exception handling.